Pruthvi-Sanghavi/ROS-Beginner-Tutorials/README.md

 ## Playing and Recording Bag files
 Bag files are used to record data and play data as and when required.
+To enable or disable the rosbag record and play option enter the launch directory and then launch file and set the default argument to true or false respectively.
 ### Recording bag files
 After launching the nodes